 A Real Life Real Time Example

 Just this week, I engaged with an unbeliever on one of the social platforms on just such a question.
-An original post by someone else called out the magnificence of creation by describing a picture of a plant living in the depths of the ocean, with its crystal lattice framework giving it the strength to withstand the pressure at such depths.
+An original post by someone else highlighted the magnificence of creation by sharing a picture of a plant living in the depths of the ocean, with its crystal lattice framework giving it the strength to withstand the pressure at such depths.

 The commenter asked (with the deliberate small ‘g’),